MBO44/gpuhammer/README.md

 ## Detailed Steps for Artifacts

+The `run_artifact.sh` above installs the prerequisite dependencies, builds GPUHammer and executes experiments.
+We detail out the steps below, in case any of them need to be run manually.

-### Prerequisites
+### Installing Prerequisites
 Install RAPIDS RMM and Python dependencies.

 ```bash
 bash ./run_setup.sh
 ```

-If error occurs during setup, run the following to clean up left-over artifacts.
+If an error occurs during setup, run the following to clean up.

 ```bash
 bash ./run_setup.sh clean